calvinw/gem2-experiments/README.md

 If you choose Audio all responses from the LLM will be in audio and they will not be printed in the chat window.

-The model only uses one response modality at the moment (Text or Audio but not both)
+The model only uses one response modality at a time at the moment (Text or Audio but not both)

 Once you pick the LLM response modality you can begin input prompting.